FeLoe/diversity-corridor/README.md

   - processing: Scripts for reading, cleaning, merging the data and preparing it for the analysis.
 Results in the analysis_backup.rds file used for analysis.
   - analysis: Randomization checks and the main analysis (using the analysis_backup.rds file).

-Thus, to recreate the analysis that are reported on in the paper, run the src/analysis/analysis.Rmd script.
+Thus, to recreate the analyses that are reported on in the paper, run the src/analysis/analysis.Rmd script.
 If you are interested in using different processing steps for the raw data look at the src/processing/ folder.
 For some parts you might need to request the two missing data files (see comment above).